 Option 3 – OpenDNS Family Shield is a free service that blocks only the sites they have determined are adult.

 Apple offers several parental controls in iOS.
 You can learn more about how to use them on their website.

 - Third-Party Browser Apps – There are several third-party browsers available in the Apple App Store that may offer a filtered Web experience.
-We do not recommend them for general use, but you might wish to explore them for home use.
+These cannot be installed on district iPads provided to students, but you might wish to explore them for home use on other devices.